Sorry, you need to enable JavaScript to visit this website.

 USA and Canada

-The border between the United States and Canada is the longest in the world, and is officially known as the ‘International Boundary.’
+The border between the United States and Canada is the longest in the world and is officially known as the ‘International Boundary.’
 Several bridges, tunnels, towns and landmarks connect the two countries – with the most notable being Niagara Falls!

 Zambia and Zimbabwe

-Speaking of waterfalls, if you’ve ever seen Victoria Falls, you know just how spectacular they can be.
+Speaking of waterfalls, if you’ve ever seen the Victoria Falls, you know just how spectacular they can be.
 At 108 metres high and 1,708 metres in length, these falls are the largest gushing curtain of water in the world.
 Along with the Zambezi River, Victoria Falls divides the African countries of Zambia and Zimbabwe.

 Spain and Morocco